 For example, in the current budget, the City plans to use just under $100 million of its reserve funds to “balance” the budget.
 Can you imagine having to withdraw money from your personal savings account to pay your bills and then claiming you had a balanced budget?

 And it is not just me that believes the City does not have a balanced budget.
 City Controller, Chris Brown, recently wrote an essay in the Houston Chronicle.
 He said that the City’s “imbalanced budgets have relied on non-recurring funding sources like drawing down on savings, deferring maintenance, selling assets, and a variety of other one-time funding sources to close their structural deficits.
 This is not financially sustainable.”
 [Click here to read Brown’s op/ed]

 In the last twenty years the City has lost over 90% of its net worth.
-But Turner’s staggering operating deficits during the first three years of his administration have greatly accelerated the decline.
+And that decline is accelerating.